Last Updated: Feb 21st, 2025

 While technically possible, this is not a service that either Marbled Fennec Networks or FurrIX plans to offer.
 Managing our two /48 subnets is more than enough of a chore for our volunteers and adding another network to that pile is not feasible from a management point of view, nor does it offer any benefit to the projects as a whole.

-When requesting IPv6 service from you, who actually services the network?
+When requesting IPv6 connectivity from you, who actually services the network?

 We have been asked this a few times now.
 Marbled Fennec Networks handles the public facing services and FurrIX is responsible for the actual network operations.
 When you request service from us, you will interact with the volunteers at Marbled Fennec Networks, who will then put your request through with the appropriate details to the volunteers over at FurrIX who will handle connection profile creation and subnet routing.